Mikkel Ladefoged: Västerås SK

-Six months ahead of schedule, January 24, 2025, Ladefoged left Esbjerg and instead signed a four-year contract with Swedish Superettan club Västerås SK.
+Six months ahead of schedule, on 24 January 2025, Ladefoged left Esbjerg and instead signed a four-year contract with Swedish Allsvenskan club Västerås SK.
 However, Ladefoged was out for the first few weeks of his stay with an injury.
+On 13 August 2026, Västerås SK confirmed that they had agreed a deal with Ladefoged with a foreign club for a deal that represents the largest sale in VSK history.
+The transfer will take effect on 30 August 2026 and that Ladefoged will not play any further matches for VSK.